-Fats, on the other hand, can be more tricky to absorb because they rely on the efficient action of your gallbladder which tends to decrease with age and is frequently removed in response to digestive problems.
+Fats, on the other hand, can be more tricky to absorb because they rely on the efficient action of your gallbladder which tends to decrease with age and is frequently removed by surgeons in response to digestive problems.
 Anything that boosts this particular step of digestion is providing a great service.

 Your gallbladder secretes an alkaline fluid called bile to emulsify fats in preparation for absorption – it works a bit like washing-up-liquid on a greasy roasting dish, breaking down fat globules into tiny particles that can pass easily through the gut wall.
 Smoothie makers do a very similar job, so they can also help make good fats more digestible.